Read in 4 minutes

 sudo dd if=/dev/zero of=/swapfile bs=1024 count=1048576

-Ensure that only the root user can read and write the swap file:
+Ensure that only the root user can read and write the swap file by setting the correct permissions:

 sudo chmod 600 /swapfile